Package 'oeli'

 identical_structure(diag(2), data.frame(diag(2)))

-Standardized response to an input check
+Standardized response to input check

 Description